 • Windshield: Only non-reflective tint is allowed on the top 6 inches.

-• Front side windows: It should be allowed more than 24% of VLT.
+• Front side windows: More than 24% of VLT should be allowed.

 • Backside windows: Any darkness level is permitted.